Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 <h2>Going more OO to fix the lack of cohesion.</h2>

-blabla separate concerns

-Pongamonos in the place of the client of la clase `RealTimeGalleryAdsRepository` and think qué querría el de `RealTimeGalleryAdsRepository`: “obtener los ads de la galería”.
-We’ll see that this point of view is generally useful because the test is also a client of the tested class.
+To strengthen cohesion we need to separate concerns.
+Let’s see the problem from the point of view of the client of the `RealTimeGalleryAdsRepository` class, (<-nota we’ll see that this point of view is generally useful because the test is also a client of the tested class.) and think about what it would want from the `RealTimeGalleryAdsRepository`.
+It would be something like “obtain the gallery ads for me”, that would be the responsibility of the `RealTimeGalleryAdsRepository`, and that’s what the `GalleryAdsRepository` represents.
-Fijémonos en como para satisfacer esa responsabilidad la acción que necesitamos  hacer en este caso sería obtener los valores del repositorio y mapearlos siguiendo las reglas (la funcionalidad original incluía algunos enriquecimientos, pero lo eliminamos para simplificar el ejemplo).
-Este es el cómo.
-Cachear es una optimización que podríamos hacer o no, es un “embellecimiento”, un refinamiento del cómo, pero no cambia qué hacemos.

-Hablar de las fuerzas del patrón decorator <- Mirar el libro Design Patterns Explained que lo explica muy bien.

-Este patrón nos da una idea de cómo podríamos separar las responsabilidades de blabla y de cachear.
+Notice that to satisfy that responsibility we do not need to use a cache, only get some ads from the AdsRepository and map them (the original functionality also included some enrichments using data from other sources but we remove them from the example for the sake of simplicity).
+Caching is an optimization that we might do or not, it’s a refinement or embellishment to how we satisfy the responsibility but it’s not necessary to satisfy it.
+In this case caching changes the how but not the what.

+This matches very well with the Decorator design pattern because this pattern “comes into play when there are a variety of optional functions that can precede or follow another function that is always executed”<-nota al libro Design Patterns Explained.
+Using it would allow us to attach additional behaviour (caching) to the basic required behaviour that satisfied the role that the client needs (“obtain the gallery ads for me”).
+This way instead of having a flag parameter (like `useCache` in the original code) to control whether we cache or not, we might add caching by composing objects that implement the `GalleryAdsRepository`.
+One of them, `RealTimeGalleryAdsRepository`, would be in charge of getting ads from the AdsRepository and mapping them to gallery ads; and the other one, `CachedGalleryAdsRepository`, would cache the gallery ads.

-So we moved the responsibility of caching the ads to a different class, `CachedGalleryAdsRepository`, which decorated the `RealTimeGalleryAdsRepository` class.
+So we moved the responsibility of caching the ads to the `CachedGalleryAdsRepository` class which decorated the `RealTimeGalleryAdsRepository` class.

 This is the code of the `CachedGalleryAdsRepository` class:
 <script src="https://gist.github.com/trikitrok/965181644c5aa7e7b51ae0944634611c.js"></script>